 Prerequisite: completion of at least 11 hours of upper-division biology courses with the consent of the instructor and the Department Head.
-Supervised investigation of a specific problem and preparation of a report in the format of a biological journal.
+Supervised investigation of a specific problem and preparation of a final report agreed upon by student and instructor.
 A maximum of three hours of credit may be applied toward the upper-division biology electives requirements; additional credits may count as free electives.

-BUSA: BUSINESSADMINISTRATION
+BUSA: BUSINESS ADMINISTRATION